Standard Brew: Invoke Calamity

 The Centerpiece

 Invoke Calamity is a bizarre card because it was included in a cycle with the now-banned Invoke Despair and the very playable Invoke Justice/Invoke the Ancients, but it reads as an absolute dud by comparison.
-The other invokes require minimal or no building around and provide obvious value, whereas Invoke Calamity can provide card advantage, tempo advantage, and mana advantage but only if the freaking stars align and you’ve built your deck to take advantage.
+The other invokes require minimal or no build-around and provide obvious value, whereas Invoke Calamity can provide card advantage, tempo advantage, and mana advantage but only if the freaking stars align and you've built your deck to take advantage.

 In order to build a deck that can maximize Invoke Calamity, we need to fill it with spells (ideally sorceries) that cost fewer than six mana.
 When selecting those spells, we need to be careful about how their mana adds up, meaning that filling our deck with four-drops might leave us in a lurch because we can only ever invoke one of them at a time, whereas a deck filled with one-drops might leave us not getting good value off of our five-mana spell.